 But the ideation stage is messy.

 Ideation represents the honeymoon period of a startup when anything is possible.
 It’s also the stage riddled with the most uncertainty — we don’t know what we don’t know.

-Speed-advising startups teams during this period through volunteer mentorship typically does more harm than good.
+Speed-advising startup teams through volunteer mentorship typically do more harm than good during this period.
 It creates the adviser whiplash problem.
 Ask ten seasoned entrepreneurs for advice, and you’ll get ten different prescriptions.
 Which one does the startup follow?

 High uncertainty + Conflicting/prescriptive advice = A recipe for driving startups around in circles.